Sphakunene/Learning-git/README.md

-# Learning-git this repo was used to leran git
+# Learning-git this repo was used to learn git